Noah0401/testing2/Docs/source/tutorial/start_in_10min.rst

 ..
 Note::
-    Choose a pre-training parameter list and do a preTain, which you can generate randomly by seeding everything, or specify yourself.
+    Choose a pre-training parameter list and do a pre-train task, which you can generate randomly by seeding everything, or specify yourself.

-- compare two prompting method
+- Compare two prompting methods.

 .. code-block:: python